polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 This function will accomplish two primary objectives:

-- Modify the chain storage to artificially set the proposal's approvals and support, ensuring its passage
+- Modify the chain storage to set the proposal's approvals and support artificially, ensuring its passage
-- Override the scheduler to execute the proposal immediately in the next blocks, circumventing standard waiting periods
+- Override the scheduler to execute the proposal immediately in the subsequent blocks, circumventing standard waiting periods

 Implement the functionality through the following steps: